Address: 80 Highbury New Park, London N5 2DJ

 Numbers of children named by ISN survivors as living in 80 Highbury New Park children’s home:: 35: 12 boys and 23 girls

 Numbers of children living at 80 Highbury New Park children’s home in council documents: Not known although the Evening Standard interview of a girl who lived there in 2003 stated there were 10 children age over 15 years (01.07.2003) .
+In 1981, a file record stated that 80 was a residential unit for children of both sexes age 15-17.
 One survivor’s file (1983) states that this home only took children above the age of 15 years and worked with them towards independence.
+Mike Betts Inspection report of 1992 states the accommodation was for 12 young people but only 7 were resident at that time.

 Residential staff named by ISN survivors as working in 80 Highbury New Park: 22: 12 women and 10 men